boaks/zephyr-coaps-client/docu/BUILDTRACK.md

 .prov=1
 ```

 You may now apply the same resulting "..._full.hex" image to a set of devices.
-Each will generate it's own `key pair` and will provide that to the server using the `auto-provisioning private key`.
+Each will generate it's own `key pair` and will provide that to the server using the same `auto-provisioning key-pair`.
 After that, the devices starts their communication using their own generated `key pair`.
+With the next update, the `auto-provisioning key-pair` will be removed from the device's application flash.

+**Note:** though the `auto-provisioning key-pair` is shared between a set of devices, it's recommended to exchange it frequently.
+That will cause devices, which are using old `auto-provisioning key-pair` for late "auto-provisioning" to fail.
+Though the intention is to execute the "auto-provisioning" at the "end-of-line" (production), that should not be an issue.

 ## Configuration